viviRbi/vyNote/Maven-Sevlet-Sophia-QC.md

     - The body represents the data in the message, or the message itself.
     -
 - **GET vs POST**
-  - **GET** is utilized to retrieve data.
-We're retrieving data from some url, or endpoint, and normally clients and servers are not expecting these messages to contain content within the body.
-(Although, you definitely still can)
+  - **GET** Usually used to retrieve data.
+Data pass to url as ```google.com?search=flower```.
+Parameter remain in browser history
-  - **POST** is generally used to send/update information on the url/endpoint, which means that the server os expecting the message to have information in the body.
+  - **POST** is generally used to send/update information on the url/endpoint.

-- HTTP responses have a status code that represent the status of the request.
-We'll talk more about them in a moment, but we have seen examples such as 200 OK, and 201 CREATED *see the **HTTP Status Codes** listed below***
+- HTTP responses have a status code that represent the status of the request such as 200 OK, and 201 CREATED

-- HTTP responses can also have a body.
-If a GET request was performed, generally,the response is stored in the body.

 - **HTTP request contents**
   - HTTP version